 ‘My, what a difference the gluing has made!
 I’m most grateful, and feel very lucky to have such reliable and knowledgeable – and nice! – people looking after my cello.’

 ‘Thanks again for your help last Friday!
 I think the instrument sounds so much more free now.
 I am really happy and am very glad to have come to Ely!’

 ‘I just wanted to say how happy I am with my cello, and what a difference your sound-post adjustment made!
 It feels like the cello came back to life, and playing is so much more enjoyable now.
 Thank you!’

-‘I just wanted to let you know how delighted I am with my cello ‘service’.
+‘I just wanted to let you know how delighted I am with my cello set-up ‘service’.
 The quartet could immediately tell that something had been done to the cello and they all love the more sonorous tone.
 As do I!
 It was lovely to see you both again and visit a bit of cello heaven in Ely.’